donkirkby/live-py-plugin/docs/starting_pycharm.md

 See the [Pyglet documentation] for details on how to build an interface.

 ## Learn More
+There are some extra features available if you install the [space tracer library].
 Remember, you can find installation instructions and descriptions of all the other Live Coding in Python plugins and tools by visiting [donkirkby.github.io][livepy].
 Help me test it, and report your bugs.
 I'd also